Little by Little: Continual Learning via Incremental Mixture of Rank-1 Associative Memory Experts: Additional Experimental Results

-In Sec. \ref{sec:llm_cl} Table \ref{tab:llm_cl_main}, we evaluate MoRA on standard CL benchmarks \cite{razdaibiedina2023progressive}.
-In Table \ref{tab:supp_llm_cl_long}, we extend the evaluation to challenged long task sequences using 15 datasets with 3 different orderings as in \cite{wang2023orthogonal,qiao2024learn}.
-Consistent with the findings in Table \ref{tab:llm_cl_main}, MoRA outperforms previous methods in terms of averaged performance across three task orders, and largely close the gap to multi-task learning.
-Two key design choices drive this robust performance in the long‐sequence regime.
-First, by decomposing each LoRA update into fine‐grained rank-1 components and enforcing a small, fixed activation budget, MoRA encourages each rank to specialize on a narrow subspace of the data manifold.
+In Table~\ref{tab:supp_llm_cl_long}, we extend the evaluation to challenging long task sequences using 15 datasets with 3 different orderings as in \citep{wang2023orthogonal,qiao2024learn}.
+Consistent with the findings in Table~\ref{tab:llm_cl_main}, \ours outperforms previous methods in terms of averaged performance across three task orders, and largely closes the gap to multi-task learning.
+Two key design choices drive this robust performance in the long-sequence regime.
+First, by decomposing each LoRA update into fine-grained rank-1 atoms and enforcing a small, fixed activation budget, \ours encourages each atom to specialize on a narrow subspace of the data manifold.
 At inference time, only the most relevant subspaces are activated for a given input, which preserves earlier task representations and prevents catastrophic interference.
-Second, our self‐routed gating mechanism enables each rank to assess its own relevance on a per‐token basis, yielding stable mixture patterns as the expert pool grows.
-Coupling with our proposed rank pruning, these mechanisms ensure that MoRA continually incorporates new knowledge only when needed while robustly maintaining prior capabilities.
+Second, our self-activated gating mechanism enables each atom to assess its own relevance on a per-token basis, yielding stable mixture patterns as the memory bank grows.
+Coupling with our proposed atom pruning, these mechanisms ensure that \ours continually incorporates new knowledge only when needed while robustly maintaining prior capabilities.